 Native American Heritage Month is a time when we honor the history, culture and traditions of the continent’s first inhabitants.
 For schools, libraries and organizations observing the month, and others who may be looking for ways to incorporate programming related to Native American heritage, we offer the following useful resources.

-Visitors to the American Indian Library Association website will find a wealth of school library resources including booklists, blogs and projects devoted to the history and culture of Native Americans, as well as ideas for activities and programming.
+Visitors to the American Indian Library Association website will find a wealth of school library resources and public library resources including booklists, blogs and projects devoted to the history and culture of Native Americans.
 Librarians may also wish to consult these tips for choosing culturally appropriate books and resources about Native Americans.

 Additionally, NoveList Plus can help librarians find fiction and nonfiction celebrating Native American characters and culture.
 If you’re looking to add new books by and about Native Americans to your library shelves, Core Collections has great recommendations for you.
 Here are just a few:

 - A Snake Falls to Earth by Darcie Little Badger

-- The Only Good Indians, by Stephen Graham Jones
+- My Heart Is a Chainsaw, by Stephen Graham Jones

 - The Heartbeat of Wounded Knee, by David Treuer

 Treuer provides a sweeping, readable history of Native cultures surviving and adapting since Wounded Knee, countering their traditional erasure from narratives of 20th- and 21st-century American history.

 If you’re planning to expand your library’s e-book collection, EBSCO’s K-8 Native American Heritage eBook Collection contains fiction and nonfiction e-books written by and about Native Americans.
 Download the poster for this year’s digital reading and listening picks!